Lines now closed

 Enrol Today!

 To kickstart your journey towards becoming a nurse or a midwife, speak to one of our Course Executives today on 01202 006 464.
-Alternatively, contact us online or click below to sign up to learndirect’s leading Access to nursing and midwifery courses, giving you the foundation you need to go on to achieve at university.
+Alternatively, contact us online or check out both courses in more detail by downloading our FREE Access to Higher Education Diploma faculty brochure below!.

 start your journey today cta